Treasure Chest Pets Shark Tank Net Worth 2023

 It appeared on shark tank Season 1 – Episode 8 on October 6, 2009.

-Why did Lisa closed Treasure Chest Pets?
+Why did Lisa close Treasure Chest Pets?

-She closed Treasure Chest Pets in 2012 citing business missteps and a flood of competition from knock offs.
+She closed Treasure Chest Pets in 2012 citing business missteps and a flood of competition from knockoffs.

 Who was the CEO of Treasure Chest Pets?